sgrubsmyon/viridian_project_site/hugo/content/technical.en.md

 Based on the planned structure of the database, the technical functionality of the Viridian network will be explained here.
-At the center are the **products** and their reviews.
+At the center are the **products** and their ratings.
+They are supplemented by **product categories** that aggregate information that is general for a category of product, but not specific to one exact product.
 Other important elements are the **companies** that manufacture or sell the products.
 As a third level, there are (sustainability) **labels** that certify mostly products, but some also companies.
-Around these three elements, all **information** is arranged that is associated with the product/company/label via user ratings.
-Users can create and edit all these elements and can either join existing ratings or create their own.
+Around these four elements, all **information** is arranged that is associated with the product/category/company/label via users' **ratings**.
+Users can create and edit all these elements and can either agree/disagree with (upvote/downvote) existing ratings or create their own.
 A peer-review process ensures some protection against vandalism (internet trolls) and provides basic quality management.

 The following section explains the principles in detail using a graph.